Gyro … tzatziki … words that make my mouth water. But how DO you pronounce these words?

 Well, for most of us it’s true.
 There are American pronunciations and Greek pronunciations.
 After a little web-searching I have decided to pronounce gyro (when referring to the sandwich) “yee-roh” and tzatziki “sat-zee-kee”.
 At least I know it is close enough to be understood when I want to order the Greek god of sandwiches!

-And sometimes I crave the flavors but need to focus on the vegetables and not the bread.
-That is how this salad became a family favorite.
+As much as I love the sandwich, there just isn’t enough room in that pita to fit all the vegetables I need in my diet.
+Enter the salad.
 My guys don’t even cringe when I say we are having salad for supper when this is on the table.

-Grilled chicken breast seasoned with olive oil, lemon, garlic, oregano and black pepper is a great option for this salad.
+Grilled chicken breast seasoned with olive oil, lemon, garlic, oregano and black pepper is another great option for this salad.

 Garbonzo beans (chickpeas), pepperoncini, red/yellow peppers and fresh mint or dill are great additions/substitutions in this salad.